 For a couple of years, I knew that regularly produced content was vital for online business.
 I told every client they needed to create regularly.
 But I wasn’t doing it myself.

 I told myself I didn’t have time, which really was true.
-I didn’t already have it.
+I didn’t already have time to create the content I wanted to.

 Now that I make time, I publish two blog posts per week.
-(Except on some school holiday weeks because I make more time for family in those weeks.)
+(Except on some school holiday weeks because I make more time for family in those weeks.
+And edit 9/28 – now I’m publishing one per week.)

 It was challenging to start and is still pretty challenging to keep going.
 Lately, I’ve started to get results and get some really motivating feedback.
 But for the first few months, one thought really kept me going.